WANT TO JOIN A LIFE GROUP? FIND ONE HERE

 WHAT'S THE DIFFERENCE BETWEEN LEADING AND HOSTING?

-As a LEADER, your responsibilities would be to choose the study material for your group (subject to approval from the Life Group Ministry Director) and oversee and guide the study and discussion of the group.
+- As a LEADER, your responsibilities would be to choose the study material for your group (subject to approval from a Life Group Ministry Director) and oversee and guide the study and discussion of the group.